orchest/orchest/docs/source/user_guide/environment_variables.rst

 Environment variables
 =====================

-Defining environment variables can be useful when you want to avoid persisting sensible data in your versioning system.
-These environment variables will be injected in your pipeline steps, and can be retrieved using the native way of your language of choice, e.g. ``os.environ["MY_VAR"]`` in python.
+Defining environment variables can be useful when you want to avoid persisting sensitive data in your versioning system.
+These environment variables will be injected in your pipeline steps, and can be retrieved using the native way of your language of choice, e.g. ``os.environ["MY_VAR"]`` in Python.
 It is possible to define environment variables at the project, pipeline or job level.